ACINQ/eclair/README.md

 **Eclair** is a scala implementation of the Lightning Network.
 Eclair is french for Lightning.

+This software follows the [Lightning Network Specifications](https://github.com/lightningnetwork/lightning-rfc), also known as BOLTs.

+Other implementations of BOLTs include:
+- lightning-c
+- lnd
+- lit

-:construction: This branch implements the [Lightning Network Specifications](https://github.com/lightningnetwork/lightning-rfc), it is a work in progress.
+ :construction: This is a work in progress!

 [![Build Status](https://travis-ci.org/ACINQ/eclair.svg?branch=wip-bolts)](https://travis-ci.org/ACINQ/eclair)